zeedt/dezoomcamp-project/README.md

 ##### Steps

-1. Airflow was set up on GCP virtual machine
+1. Airflow was set up on GCP virtual machine.
+Airflow set up is documented on Airflow website.

 2. Airflow dag was created to download the data, unzip, convert each dta file to parquet (using pandas), published parquet files to GCS bucket and also create an external table on Bigquery data warehouse with the parquet files.
+The dag file is in the airflow folder of this repository.

-3. Table was partitioned (using incident time (year specifically)) and clustered (drug_involvement_int, state) on Bigquery
+3. Table was partitioned (using incident time (year specifically)) and clustered (drug_involvement_int, state) on Bigquery.
+The query for this partitioning and clustering can be found in `big-query-sql.sql` file.

 4. Data was transformed with Dbt and two seperate tables were created.
-One of the tables created incidents summary per year while the other created incidents summary per state
+One of the tables created incidents summary per year while the other created incidents summary per state.
+The dbt project for this can be found in `dezoomcamp-project` folder in this repository

 5. Data was visualized using Data Studio.